WordPress/gutenberg/packages/viewport/README.md

 <a name="storeDefinition" href="#storeDefinition">#</a> **storeDefinition**

-Store registered for the viewport namespace.
+Store definition for the viewport namespace.

 _Related_